ourcaldo/nexjobsp/project.md

 ## Recent Changes

-### November 13, 2025 - Fixed Lokasi Page Active Filters & Display Issues
+### November 13, 2025 - Fixed Lokasi Page Active Filters & Invalid Province Handling
 **Status**: Completed ✅

 **Problem Identified**:
 1. **Missing Active Filter Indicator**: When visiting `/lowongan-kerja/lokasi/bali/`, the province filter (Bali) was automatically applied but the active filter indicator didn't show it.
 Users couldn't see that a location filter was active and couldn't clear it individually.
 2. **Incorrect Display**: The results header showed "Lokasi: 51 (Provinsi)" instead of "Lokasi: Bali (Provinsi)" because it was displaying the province ID instead of the human-readable name.
+3. **Invalid Province Auto-Select**: When visiting `/lowongan-kerja/lokasi/jakarta/` (not a valid province slug; actual is `dki-jakarta`), the page still tried to auto-select "Jakarta" as a filter, resulting in 0 jobs shown with an invalid filter applied.

 **Root Cause Analysis**:
 - The `JobSearchPage` component had logic that excluded `initialLocation` from active filter counts and display (line 532, 868)
 - The lokasi page passed the province ID but not the province name to the component
 - The `removeFilter` function reset the province filter to `initialLocation` instead of clearing it, making the X button non-functional on lokasi pages
+- The `getLocationData` function had fallback logic `location: provinceId || provinceName` that set location to the capitalized slug even when no matching province was found in the API data

 **Changes Implemented**: